waggle-sensor/node-platforms/nvidia_jetson/setup-guides/configure_ansible.md

           ```bash
           inet 000.000.0.000
           ```
-          >Note: Write down your Jetson Nano's ip address it is very important in the following steps
+          >Note: Write down your Jetson's ip address it is very important in the following steps
   3. Open a terminal on your computer and travel to your home directory (`cd ~` on macOS)
   4. Clone this repository using this command:
         ```